Kuga Varieties of Polarised Abelian Surfaces: Canonical singularities

-We say that $\gamma$ is a quasi-reflection if all but one $\alpha_j$'s are $0$, or equivalently $\gamma$ preserves a divisor.
-The RST criterion says that if $G$ contains no quasi-reflection, and $\RST(\gamma) \geq 1$ for every non-trivial element $\gamma \in G$, then the singularity that $G$ gives rise to is canonical.
-Note that, since we need to check the RST sum is not less than $1$ for every element in $\langle \gamma \rangle$, it does not matter which $\xi$ was chosen to give the type of the generator $\gamma$.
+Note that, since we need to check the above inequality involving the RST sum for every element in $G$, it does not matter which root of unity $\xi$ was chosen to give the type of a generator $\gamma$ of $G$.